CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 weight: 660
 toc: 4
 ---
 You can use the NetQ UI to configure switches using one or more switch configurations.
-To enable consistent application of configurations, switch configurations can contain network templates for SNMP, NTP, and user accounts, and configuration profiles for NetQ Agents.
+To enable consistent application of configurations, switch configurations can contain network templates for SNMP, NTP, and user accounts, and configuration profiles for interfaces and NetQ Agents.

 If you intend to use network templates or configuration profiles, the recommended workflow is as follows: